Yessir-kim/HW1/README.md

 # Discrete Mathematics
->* Q: How to build and run the programs?
+* Q: How to build and run the programs?

->
-> - A: Follow this step
+- A: Follow this step

-  + Step 1.
-Type "make clean" and then type "make" to build a program.
+  1. Type "make clean" and then type "make" to build a program.
-  + Step 2.
-The programs names are united as "puzzle".
+  2. The programs names are united as "puzzle".
 So type like "./puzzle <Input_file_name>".
-  + Then, the program will show the solution for <Input_file_name>.
+  3. Then, the program will show the solution for <Input_file_name>.

 - Example: As an example, I want to get a solution for "test" that is Inputfile name.